pappa025/How-to-became-a-pilot/README.md

 The project consist of the three htmls and the corresponding CSS file.
 The images has been placed in the assets/images directory.
 Link to the pages are placed in the Header section of the page.
 Parts of the pages were positioned using CSS Grid.
 It was substantial chellenge to learn the concept, but towards the end of the project I've mastered the layout system.
 Both Header and Footer is set, they don't change while we navigating between the pages.

-How to do your PPL page - consist of explanation of4 main step to get your PPL.
+How to do your PPL page - consist of explanation of 4 main step to get your PPL.
 Beside the texts there are topic related pictures. corners of each element of the page has curvature, which give nice design to them.
 As mentioned above darblue background gives great contrast with the orange text for easier readibility. background of the main area is the analogue instrument paner of a Gen Av Aircraft.
 Header of the page has got a cloud background.
 Aircrafts - 3 coulmns with a slightly transparent picture showing the 3 most common Gen Aviaation trainers with their performance data and characteristics.
 Resources - 9 tiles with pictures to the most widely used external links for General Aviation Pilots.

 ### Features to Implement

-XXX
+This page have enourmous improvement opportunity, as my knowledge getting deeper and deeper in software developement, I'm aiming to be the base of the Club's webpage.

 ## Testing